John Stratton Hawley

 Biography

-Jack Hawley has directed Columbia University’s South Asia Institute and has received multiple awards from NEH, the Smithsonian, and the American Institute of Indian Studies.
-He has been a Guggenheim Fellow and a Fulbright-Nehru Fellow, and has been elected to the American Academy of Arts and Sciences.
+Jack Hawley has served as director of Columbia University's South Asia Institute and has received multiple awards from the National Endowment for the Humanities, the Smithsonian, and the American Institute of Indian Studies.
+He has also been a Guggenheim Fellow, and has been elected to the American Academy of Arts and Sciences.
+In 2016-17 he was a Fulbright-Nehru Fellow principally resident in Vrindavan, not far from Delhi.
+In 2023-24 he holds a senior fellowship of the American Institute of Indian Studies.